Through the Hills to Dingdu Pavilion and Tanzhe Temple

 Guanghui Temple

-Guanghui Temple dates back to the Ming Dynasty, and is a small temple that holds several halls that contain Boddhisatvas and Buddha’s.
+Guanghui Temple dates back to the Ming Dynasty, and is a small temple with several halls that contain Boddhisatvas and Buddhas.
 The temple’s two ginkgo trees are both said to be more than a thousand years old.

 We’ll follow an old pilgrim’s track from Guanghui Temple over the next hill to arrive at Tanzhe Temple.
 The cost of the hike includes entry tickets to the temple, and we’ll buy you tickets to take a look around inside before a rendezvous at the car park.